tharumbun/cactus/src/content/post/khmer-writers.md

 ---
 title: "Khmer writers"
 publishDate: "13 May 2022"
-description: "Hello world!!!
-This is an example blog post showcasing some of the cool stuff Astro Cactus theme can do."
+description: These are just a few of the many talented Khmer authors writing today
-tags: ["blog"]
+tags: ["books"]
 ---

 These are just a few of the many talented Khmer authors writing today.
 Their work provides a unique perspective on Cambodian culture and history, and it is sure to entertain and enlighten readers of all backgrounds.